-The Rotary Club recently heard from Josie Corrin, a teacher at Ramsey Grammar School, who is the member of staff responsible for Mental Health in the school.
+The Rotary Club heard from Josie Corrin, a teacher at Ramsey Grammar School, who was and remains the member of staff responsible for Mental Health in the school.

-This is a relatively new role, certainly on an official basis but it marks an important acknowledgement by the Department of Education in respect of the mental health of both pupils and teachers alike.
+This was a relatively new role, certainly on an official basis but it marked an important acknowledgement by the Department of Education in respect of the mental health of both pupils and teachers alike.

-RGS had allocated a specific room in which Josie and her colleagues could speak to people affected in different ways, to help reduce the impact on their day to day lives.
+RGS had allocated a specific room in the East Building in which Josie and her colleagues could speak to people affected in different ways, to help reduce the impact on their day to day lives.

 However, the room was "bare bones" having been a department heads office for many years.
-A plan was born between Josie and Past President Marc, to transform this room into a haven.
-Somewhere within the establishment, which allowed people to lose themselves for a short space in time.
+A plan was born between Josie and Past President Marc Pons-Burt, to transform this room into a haven.
+Something within the establishment, which allowed people to lose themselves for a short space in time in a safe space.

-Work was completed in time for term time 2017.
-With additional funding from the Eric & Marion Scott Trust, will furnished the room and were able to make it the welcoming place it needed to be.
+Work was completed in time for the start of the Autumn term 2017.
+With additional funding from the Eric & Marion Scott Trust, the room was furnished is was made into the welcoming place it needed to be.

 Plus, on the back of this success, the Club also supported another room being built in the West building of the School to make the accessibility more inclusive.